-South Florida Ecosystem Restoration Task Force (\$1,316,000)
+South Florida Ecosystem Restoration Task Force (\$1,325,000)

-Funding in FY 2015 will sustain the continued operations of the Department of the Interior's Office of Everglades Restoration Initiatives (OERI).
+Funding in FY 2016 will sustain the continued operations of the Department of the Interior's Office of Everglades Restoration Initiatives (OERI).
 The OERI serves and supports the congressionally mandated responsibilities of the Department and the Secretary in the restoration of the south Florida Ecosystem.
 The OERI represents the office of the Assistant Secretary for Fish, Wildlife and Parks and serves as the liaison for the Office of the Secretary by coordinating departmental and bureau Everglades restoration activities.
 The OERI also provides executive level leadership and staff level support to the Office of the Secretary in its role as Chair of the South Florida Ecosystem Restoration Task Force (SFERTF).
 In this capacity the OERI works closely with SFERTF member agencies and representatives and administers, manages, and supports the priorities, activities, meetings and the required reporting responsibilities of the SFERTF, the South Florida Ecosystem Restoration Working Group, the Science Coordination Group, and the Biscayne Regional Restoration Coordination Team.
 The required reporting coordinated by the OERI includes the South Florida Ecosystem Restoration Strategy and Biennial Report, the Integrated Financial Plan, the Plan for Coordinating Science and the Crosscut budget.
-In addition to the key Everglades restoration support activities described above in FY 2015 the OERI will also continue its designated lead role in coordinating the development of an invasive exotic species strategic action framework.
-OERI will also continue the project under an OMB directive to collaborate with the USACE to retire, replace and consolidate both the sfrestore.org and evergladesplan.org domains and associated websites and replace them with a single website under the newly acquired everglades restoration.gov domain.
+In addition to the key Everglades restoration support activities described above in FY 2016 the OERI will also continue its designated lead role in coordinating the development of an invasive exotic species strategic action framework.
+OERI will continue enhancing the new evergladesrestoration.gov website which was launched with the USACE in November 2014In FY 2016, OERI will be taking the lead on developing an interagency Everglades Restoration Communications Plan.
+This plan will help us communicate more succinctly, clearly and effectively with a range of key audiences including the executive and legislative branches of both the state and federal governments, stakeholders and the public.

 The Department's OERI is responsible to serve as an important source of communication and information for a number of stakeholders and interested parties including but not limited to Congress, the Florida Legislature, the National Academy of Sciences, non-governmental organizations, and private citizens.
-The OERI in support to the SFERTF has also been a leader in stakeholder engagement, integrating science and decision making, and conflict resolution.
+The OERI has also been a leader in stakeholder engagement, integrating science and decision making, and conflict resolution.

-Everglades Research - Critical Ecosystem Studies Initiative (\$3,855,000)
+Everglades Research - Critical Ecosystem Studies Initiative (\$3,871,000)

 Since its inception in 1997, the Critical Ecosystem Studies Initiative (CESI) has been the primary investment by DOI to provide scientific information to advise restoration decision-making and to guide its own land management responsibilities for south Florida Ecosystem restoration.
-The CESI planned activities for FY 2015 include:
+The CESI planned activities for FY 2016 include: